dustinpfister/blog_posts/_posts/js-javascript-arguments-object.md

 ## 5 - Conclusion

 Hope this post helps to put some confusion to rest when it comes to the nature of the arguments object in javaScript.
-The arguments object does come in handy know and then whenever a situation arises where it is needed.
+The arguments object does come in handy now and then whenever a situation arises where it is needed to find the number of arguments that where used when a function was called.
+Although the arguments object is not an instance of an array it is still an array like object and can be used with array prototype methods by using the function prototype methods call, apply and bind.